Logo Copyright © 2007 NCCG - All Rights Reserved

 "Not with mayim (water) only, but with the mayim (water) and with the dahm (blood)" (v.6, NASB).

 Do you see the two elements here?
-With mayim (water) - the sign of baptism indicating the New Birth or the Alef or Alpha of salvation, and with dahm (blood) - the mysterious "anointing" which indicates the completion or the Taw or Omega of salvation.
-And there is a third witnessing agent - the Ruach (Spirit) - for:
+With mayim (water) - the sign of baptism indicating the New Birth or the Alef or Alpha of salvation, and with dahm (blood) - which is faith in the shed blood for sin at Calvary and reception of the mysterious "anointing" which indicates the completion or the Taw or Omega of salvation.
+And there is a third witnessing agent - the Ruach (Spirit) - which is the final seal, for:

 "It is the Ruach (Spirit) who bears witness, because the Ruach (Spirit) is the emet (truth)" (v.7).

-It is the Ruach (Spirit) which seals a soul as a born-again son or daughter through baptism, and it is the Ruach (Spirit) which seals a born-again soul through the anointing or unction of the dahm (blood) of Messiah.
+It is the Ruach (Spirit) which seals a soul as a born-again son or daughter through baptism, and it is the Ruach (Spirit) which seals a born-again soul through the anointing or unction of the dahm (blood) which was released by Messiah.
 Together the three are one:

 "For there are three that bear witness, the Ruach (Spirit) and the mayim (water) and the dahm (blood); and the three are echad (one, in agreement)" (v.8).